-This Sub-Fund aims to have better environmental and social characteristics than the Emerging Market (EM) corporate bond universe, as measured by the JP Morgan Corporate EMBI Broad Diversified index.
+This Sub-Fund aims to have better environmental and social characteristics than the Emerging Market (EM) sovereign and corporate investment grade bond universe.
 For that purpose, the Investment Manager uses the JP Morgan JESG scores which assess the ESG quality of each issuer based on a number of E and S quantitative indicators.

-Issuers' normalised JESG scores are calculated daily, using data from RepRisk, Sustainalytics, Maplecroft and the Climate Bonds Initiative (CBI) as inputs.
+Issuers' normalised JESG scores are calculated daily, using data from RepRisk, Sustainalytics, Maplecroftand the Climate Bonds Initiative (CBI) as inputs.
 JESG construction takes into account environmental and socio-ethical factors by excluding issuers operating in certain sectors, namely thermal coal, tobacco and weapons and any issuers in violation of the UN Global Compact principles.
 Issuers with the lowest JESG scores are excluded from the benchmark.
-The methodology assigns an overweight to green bonds to incentivize sustainable financing aligned with climate change solutions.
+The methodology assigns an overweight to green bonds to incentivise sustainable financing aligned with climate change solutions.

 This Sub-Fund does not use a reference benchmark for the purposes of attaining the ESG characteristics that it promotes, however, the J.P.
-Morgan Corporate EMBI Broad Diversified (the "ESG Reporting Benchmark") is used to compare certain ESG characteristics promoted by this Sub-Fund.
+Morgan Corporate EMBI Broad Diversified High Grade for 50% and J.P.
+Morgan EMBIG Diversified IG for 50% (the "ESG Reporting Benchmark") is used to compare certain ESG characteristics promoted by this Sub-Fund.